-The first clinic was located at 1036 Wall Street in downtown Bend.
+The first clinic location was at 1036 Wall Street in downtown Bend.
 Originally named the Robert Hemingway Memorial Clinic in honor of Dr. Hemingway’s fallen brother, the clinic soon outgrew its spot on Wall Street and moved to 409 NE Greenwood in 1957 where seven physicians practiced.
-When Dr. Hemingway left the group, the remaining physicians decided to re-name the clinic Bend Memorial Clinic.
+When Dr. Hemingway left the group, the remaining doctors decided to re-name the clinic Bend Memorial Clinic.

 Bend Memorial Clinic continued to grow.
 By 1976, the clinic moved to its current location at 1501 NE Medical Center Drive, where it continued to add physicians, staff, and specialties.
 In 1987, the clinic started to expand to neighboring communities.
 A satellite office opened in LaPine (subsequently closed in 2002), and in 1991 another satellite office was opened in Sisters.
 By 2005, another satellite office opened in Redmond, and in 2006 the Westside Clinic in Bend opened its doors (specialties at the Westside location moved into the larger facility located in the Old Mill District Clinic in 2014 and the clinic closed its doors).
 In 2006, Bend Memorial Clinic transitioned to an electronic medical record system from print to offer faster and easier access to clinical data and to improve patient accessibility.